Keeping Rodents Out of Your Feed Room

 For every rat or mouse you see, there are 25 more not far away

-- Keep all feed and supplements in rodent-proof containers such as metal trashcans with secured lids.
+- Keep all feed not in horse feeders or actively being eaten out of in rodent-proof containers such as metal trashcans with secured lids.

 - Set traps along walls were rodents often run as well as near holes (be careful to not put them in places where pets or children might set them off).